 Aux Merveilleux de Fred

-Okay, the location is very touristy, but how can we not mention the number 1 address for marvelous things in Brussels?
+Sure, it’s a very touristy location, but how could we not mention the number 1 address for marvelous things in Brussels?
 This delicious cake of meringues sprinkled with chantilly has something for every sweet tooth.
-Offering marvelous cakes in a variety of tastes and sizes, this heart-of-town bakery also makes a speciality of cramiques: brioche buns stuffed with chocolate chips, yum!
+Offering marvelous cakes in a variety of tastes and sizes, this heart-of-town bakery also makes a point of serving cramiques: brioche buns with chocolate chips, yum!
 One of the best bakeries in the capital!

 📍 Address: Rue du Marché Aux Herbes 7, 1000 Brussels.